 PingER (Ping End-to-end Reporting) is the name given to the Internet End-to-end Performance Measurement (IEPM) project to monitor end-to-end performance of Internet links.
-It is led by SLAC and development includes NUST/SEECS (formerly NIIT), FNAL, and ICTP/Trieste.
+It is led by SLAC and development includes NUST/SEECS (formerly NIIT), FNAL, ICTP/Trieste, and more recently Universiti Malaysia Sarawak (UNIMAS), Universiti Malaya (UM), and Universiti Teknologi Malaysia (UTM).
 Originally in 1995 it was for the High Energy Physics community, however, this century it has been more focused on measuring the Digital Divide from an Internet Performance viewpoint.
 The project now involves measurements to over 700 sites in over 160 countries, and we are actively seeking new sites to monitor and monitoring sites for this project, as well as people interested in our data.
 It uses the ubiquitous ping facility.